keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 PB +3

 **Unarmored Defense.** While Aiwin is wearing no armor and wielding no shield, its AC includes its Wisdom modifier.
-**Agile Parry.** When Aiwin makes an attack as a part of their multiattack, they gain a +2 bonus to their AC until the beginning of their next turn.
 **Mobile Flourish.** When Aiwin makes an attack against a creature, they do not provoke opportunity attacks for the rest of the turn

 ###### **Actions.**